 What are multi-city flights?

-How to book multi-city flights with KAYAK?
+How to book multi-city flights on KAYAK?

 Which airlines offer multi-city flights?